cfmonroe/MinimumBoundingRectangle/README.md

 mvn exec:java -Dexec.mainClass=app.Main
 ```

 Personally, I ran the app inside the Eclipse IDE Version: 2021-12 (4.22.0).
 But any IDE that supports Java/Maven projects should work as well.
+If you plan to do this, the main function is located inside of MinimumBoundingRectangle/src/main/java/app/Main.java, so ensure your run configuration is set to execute that file.

 ## To Run the Tests
 cd into the MinimumBoundingRectangle folder.
 Run the following commands: